 The learning commons at Brentwood has an excellent collection of research materials along with recreational reading materials.
 A library technician helps staff and students to use the learning space.

 The technician circulates resources and helps library users locate resources.
 Below are basic rules and procedures:

-- In general, each kindergarten child may sign out two books and each student in Grade 1-6 may sign out two books and one magazine. - If a student has an overdue item, he/she will not be allowed to sign out another book until it is returned. - A note will go home after the book has been missing for two weeks.
+- Students with overdue books may have their lending privileges suspended until the book(s) are returned or lost item(s) is paid for. - A note will go home after a book has been missing for approximately two weeks.
 After the third week, we assume the book is lost and students and parents will be expected to make restitution.